 The device requires both a subscription fee and an aftermarket drive, which makes it one of the more expensive antenna DVRs.
 To use the Tablo out of home you'll likely need to manually set up port forwarding in your router.
 If you use a PC or Xbox One there's some limitations, especially the inability to listen to recordings in surround.

 The Tablo Quad is the latest version of the popular cord-cutting DVR and goes all-in on features.
 There's room for an internal hard drive and the inclusion of four tuners should cater for even the most demanding users.
 Everything is controlled through the Tablo app.
 This OTA DVR is not the easiest device to set up, though, and you'll need to pay a subscription to access many of its features.

 Show expert takeShow less

 Types of OTA DVR: Set top vs. networked TV streamer?

-There are two main types of DVR options: a traditional set top, which connects directly to a single TV via an HDMI output; or a networked TV streamer, which connects to your home network and streams to your devices in the home or on the go.
-The TiVo Edge for antenna is a traditional set-top (which also has in-home streaming) while the AirTV 2 and Amazon Fire TV Recast are straight networked TV streamers.
+There are two main types of DVR options: a traditional set top, which connects directly to a single TV via an HDMI output; or a networked TV streamer, which streams to your devices over the internet.
+The TiVo Edge for antenna is a traditional set-top (which also has in-home streaming) while the AirTV 2 and Tablo Quad are straight networked TV streamers.

-A set-top is best for people who usually watch on one TV, while a network device is for people who want to watch on multiple devices -- a streamer like a Roku or an Amazon Fire TV and other devices like phones and tablets.
+A set-top is best for people who usually watch on one TV, while a network device is for people who want to watch on multiple devices -- a streamer like a Roku or other devices like phones and tablets.
 In general a networked TV streamer is the more flexible OTA DVR option, and can better complement live TV streaming apps or services like Netflix.